-While it is nice to walk certain parts around Sun Moon Lake, the most efficient way to see the lake is by renting a bicycle and taking the ferry boat ride.
+While walking certain parts around Sun Moon Lake is nice, the most efficient way to see the lake is by renting a bicycle and taking the ferry boat ride.

-Most of the bike rentals are on the main street near Shuishe Visitor Centre.
+Most bike rentals are on the main street near Shuishe Visitor Centre.
 Typically, a standard bicycle costs NT$150 a day.
-Or if you want an effortless ride, you can rent an electric bicycle for NT$600 a day.
+Or, if you want an effortless ride, you can rent an electric bicycle for NT$600 daily.

-When you are at Shuishe Pier, you can purchase any one of the ferry boat tickets for NT$300.
+At Shuishe Pier, you can purchase any ferry boat tickets for NT$300.
 The ticket includes a ferry boat ride from Shuishe Pier to Xuanguang Pier to Ita Thao Pier and back to Shuishe Pier on the same day.
 This is the standard boat ride where you can visit all three piers starting at Shuishe Pier.

 There is also an all-inclusive pass called Sun Moon Lake Pass, where various packages allow you to take the ropeway, boat tour, round-the-lake bus and more.
 The packages cost from NT$460 to NT$1,160.

-It depends how much time you have touring around Sun Moon Lake.
-If you are following my 2-day itinerary, you actually don’t need an all-inclusive pass.
-I find that it is rather expensive and have a cheaper option.
+It depends on how much time you have toured around the alpine lake.
+If you are following my 2-day Sun Moon Lake itinerary, you don’t need an all-inclusive pass.
+I find that it is rather expensive and I have a cheaper option for you.
 See the next section.

 Yue Lake Backpackers has a discounted deal where you can get one day of bicycle rental plus a ferry boat ride for one day for NT$200 only.
 You can rent a bicycle one day and take a ferry the next day.

 The deal at Yue Lake Backpackers is precisely what I needed for a two-day tour around Sun Moon Lake.
-I’ll show you how to maximize your two-day itinerary around Sun Moon Lake with this deal.
-More on that later.
+I’ll show you how to spend two days around Sun Moon Lake and maximize this package deal.

-Wondering what to do in Sun Moon Lake?
+Wondering what to do at Sun Moon Lake?
 Keep reading!
-I’ll explain what you can do in Sun Moon Lake with my budget 2-day itinerary for exploring all the best attractions around the alpine lake.
+I’ll explain all the best things to do in Sun Moon Lake with my budget 2-day itinerary.

-Sun Moon Lake Itinerary Day 1: Bike around Sun Moon Lake (red pins)
+What to do at Sun Moon Lake on Day 1: Bike around Sun Moon Lake

 1. Rent a bicycle from a bike rental store or Yue Lake Backpackers

-Which means the first thing you have to do is to rent a bicycle.
-As mentioned earlier, there are several bike rental shops near Shuishe Visitor Centre.
+This means the first thing you have to do is to rent a bicycle.
+As mentioned earlier, several bike rental shops are near Shuishe Visitor Centre.

 Or if you are a guest at Yue Lake Backpackers, buy a bike and ferry combination ticket.
-You save a lot of money from purchasing the combo ticket.
+You save a lot of money by purchasing the combo ticket.